material-motion-archive/direct-manipulation-swift/README.md

 `isUserInteractionEnabled` is enabled.
 If the plan's associated gesture recognizer is not yet associated with a view then the gesture recognizer will be added to the target view.

 `ChangeAnchorPoint` adjusts `view.layer.anchorPoint` while maintaining the same `view.frame`.
-In practice you will not use this plan directly because `Draggable`, `Pinchable`, and `Rotatable` each provide the `shouldAdjustAnchorPointOnGestureStart` property for automatically emitting a ChangeAnchorPoint instance.
+This plan is emitted by `DirectlyManipulable` when a gesture recognizer begins.

 ## Installation